ErythroGuild/EasyRollTracker/Readme.md

 - Cannot show order of duplicate rolls; I recommend making a rule to only count lowest roll in this case (or go back to chat logs and check)
+- Specs are fetched one-at-a-time, and subject to server limits (need to send inspect request and be in range)

 ### Major features